 Has your website recently dropped in rankings?
 One of the worst things that can happen to an online business owner nowadays is that they wake up and see their website penalized.
 A couple months ago, one of our clients came to us after their site had plunged in search engine results.
 They had assumed it was due to negative SEO, and they were partially correct.
 Understandably, this person was extremely anxious about whether they could ever regain their former position on the first page, but they did not know what steps to take.

 Months, if not years of SEO efforts can go down the drain in an instant when your site is penalized.
 This kind of a blow won’t just affect your position in SERPs, but also your business.
+Sales and website traffic can drop by as much as 80-90%.
 And although a notification from Google (if you’re lucky) alerting you to the penalty can seem like the end of the world, it doesn’t have to be.

 Luckily, there are several ways to recover your website from this kind of attack.